(Post updated in December 2018)

 The gist of what she learned from books and websites and journals was that there was hope for wretched folks who struggled with autoimmune-related maladies, and that starting with a restrictive diet was a first, important step.
 She found much research done on a diet called the Autoimmune Protocol, a form of the Paleo diet (which, it must be noted, the sweet daughter and her mother both had spent many merry moments in their lives poking fun at diets of its ilk, being–as they were–competent bakers and cooks of all nature of breads, sweets, and sumptuous desserts) and she spoke to her daughter about it.

-“I’ll try it,” the winsome lass decided, but not before weeks of mulling over the horrors of not eating bread, or sugar, or eggs, or milk, or nuts, or so many other things that she loved, for several months.
+“I’ll try it,” the brave lass announced, but not before weeks of mulling over the horrors of not eating bread, or sugar, or eggs, or milk, or nuts, or so many other things that she loved.
 So the mother and daughter together read books and stocked their pantry with foods that were designed to heal the sensitive gut of the princess.

 Their hope, of course, was that once the lass’s gut was fixed, her headaches would cease.
 But it wouldn’t be easy.
 They knew this.